magento/devdocs/src/cloud/project/user-admin.md

 ## Manage users from the Project Web UI {#cloud-user-webinterface}

-You can add project-level and environment-level user access from the Project Web UI, and use the _Edit_ feature to modify permissions for an existing user.
+You add project-level and environment-level permissions from the Project Web UI, and use the _Edit_ feature to modify permissions for an existing user.

 After you add a user, the user receives an email inviting them to join the {{site.data.var.ece}} project.